ibhi/Directives-in-Angular-2.0/README.md

 ```

 A directive consists of a single directive annotation and a controller class. `@Directive` is the annotation used to define a directive in angular 2.
 When the directive's `selector` matches elements in the DOM angular instantiates directives for each matched element.
 In the controller class `RedDec`, we define the behavior of the directive.
 Here we are using the elements `style.color` property to set the color to red.
-Now in your HTML code you can use the `red` directive like below and the `Hello World` text will be displayed in red color.
+Now in your HTML code you can use the `red` directive like below and the `Hello World` text will be rendered in red color.

 ```html
 <h1 red> Hello World</h1>